majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/module2.rst

-Module – NGINX Plus Load Balancing Configuration
+NGINX Plus Load Balancing Configuration
 =================================

 In this module you will learn about the load balancing features and symantics of NGINX Plus.